daleao/sdv/AwesomeProfessions/README.md

 Each level 10 Combat profession is also granted an Ultimate ability.
 This ability must be charged by performing certain actions during combat.
 The current charge state is revealed by a new HUD bar next Health.
 The player can only have a single Ultimate ability registered at any time; i.e. acquiring all combat professions via skill reseting will not grant additional Ultimates beyond the first.
 The overnight level-up menu will prompt the player if they wish to replace their current Ultimate ability with the new professions'.

 - **Brute / Amazon - Undying Frenzy** - Doubles rage accumulation for 15s.
 Immune to passing out.
 When the effect ends, recovers 5% health for every enemy slain while the buff was active.
+    - Charged by taking damage or defeating enemies.
+Charges more quickly if wielding a blunt weapon.
 - **Bushwhacker - Ambuscade** - Become invisible and untargetable for 30s.
 Effect ends prematurely if the player attacks an enemy.
 When the effect ends, gain a 2x crit. power buff that lasts for twice the leftover invisibility duration.
+    - Charged by scoring critical hits.
+Consider wielding a dagger.
 - **Desperado - Death Blossom** - Enable auto-reload for 15s.
 Fire in eight directions at once.
   - Journey of the Prairie King, "IRL".
+  - Charged by hitting monsters with projectiles.
+Charges more quickly when low on health.
 - **Slimed Piper / Slime Enchantress - Pandemonia** - Charm nearby Slimes for 30s.
 Charmed Slimes increase in size and power and will seek out other enemies.
 Enemies hit will aggro onto the Slime.
   - Slimes scale up factor is random, up to twice the original size.
 Slimes gain a proportional damage and health boost.
   - If defeated, engorged Slimes break up into smaller baby Slimes.
   - There is also a low chance to convert Slimes to a special variant.
 If "Prismatic Jelly" special order is active, low chance to convert the Slime to prismatic variant.
   - Nearby Big Slimes explode immediately.
+  - Charged by being touched by Slimes, or by defeating Slimes and Big Slimes.

 Once all 30 professions have been acquired, the Statue of Prestige may be used to switch Ultimates at will.